defloriooryn/defloriooryn.github.io/content/posts/transfer-ecr.md

 &nbsp;

 ### Fourth | Tag the container image that you pulled with your destination registry
-Replace the *987654321* with Source Account ID.*region-code* with the AWS Region that you created your Amazon ECR private repository in.
+Replace the *987654321* with Source Account ID, and *region-code* with the AWS Region that you created your Amazon ECR private repository in.
 > docker tag name-of-image:v1.0 ***987654321***.dkr.ecr.***region-code***.amazonaws.com/name-of-image:v1.0

 &nbsp;